oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-experiment-one-iio-dummy.md

 dummy
 ```

-How about create a new device?
-Just create a new directory inside `dummy` directory:
+How about creating a new device?
+Simple, just create a new directory inside
+`dummy` directory:

 ```bash
 $ sudo mkdir /mnt/iio_experiments/iio/devices/dummy/my_glorious_dummy_device